Now Accepting Applications for the 2018 Meters For Mike SCHOLARSHIP

 For the past three years “1500 Meters for Mike” has been the largest open water swim along the New Jersey shoreline.
 In past years, a little over 600 swimmers braved the mild surf and temperate waters to swim for a noble cause.
 We cordially invite you to take part this year!

-ALL Proceeds will go to various brain trauma charities and next year’s race
+Donations go towards various brain trauma charities, a scholarship to support the swimming community, and next year's race costs.

 The Brain Injury Alliance of New Jersey (the Alliance) is deeply honored to partner with Meters for Mike to help support people impacted by brain injury.
 We love being involved in such a meaningful and inspiring event in honor of your son, Michael.